 There are at least two exceptions where non-governmental spectrum users do not realize the full opportunity cost of spectrum use.
-First, there are areas where spectrum use is restricted - such as broadcast television - and where the licensees do not have flexibility in repurposing the spectrum to alternative uses and therefore do not internalize the true opportunity cost of their use of spectrum.
+First, there are areas where spectrum use is restricted - such as broadcast television - and where the licensees do not have flexibility in repurposing the spectrum to alternative uses.
 To achieve the goal of more efficient spectrum use, granting or auctioning flexible usage rights should make a large improvement.
-Instituting fees on these uses would be at best an indirect mechanism to correct for this government failure to design property rights more efficiently because it would not lead to repurposing of spectrum to more highly-valued uses to the extent such uses were precluded.
+Instituting fees on these uses would be at best an indirect mechanism to correct for this government failure to design property rights more efficiently because it would not lead to repurposing of spectrum to more highly-valued uses if such uses were precluded.